 If keeping all the figures in your head,

-makes your head hurt, a budget can help.
+makes your head hurt, a financial projection can help.

 Starting a new project ...